bekarice/wp-shortlinks-toolbar/readme.md

 **Credit:** This plugin is a derivative work of the [Bit.ly Shortlinks plugin](http://yoast.com/wordpress/bitly-shortlinks/) from Joost de Valk.

 ### Changelog

+**2015.10.05 - version 1.0.2**

+ * Tweak - Now show shortlinks menu when posts are previewed

 **2015.07.13 - version 1.0.1**